Rays vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rays Betting Records & Stats

-- The Rays have an implied victory probability of 51.2% according to the moneyline set for this matchup.
+- Based on this contest's moneyline, the Rays' implied win probability is 54.5%.

-- Tampa Bay's games have gone over the total in 71 of its 132 chances.
+- Tampa Bay has played in 133 games with over/under set, and have combined with opponents to go over the total 72 times (72-57-4).

-- The Rays are 10-8-0 against the spread in their 18 games with a line set by sportsbooks this season.
+- The Rays have put together a 10-8-0 record against the spread this season (covering 55.6% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!